 This course explores the principles of managing and developing strategic human resources.
 It further examines alternative solutions to strategic human resources problems, critical analysis of human resource solutions, and the key concepts of motivation and rewards towards managing problems and incorporating solutions.
-Topics to be covered include identifying factors and issues associated with effective policy development in human resources, evaluating training and development alternatives, negotiating union contracts. and comparing different perspectives on human behavior motivation and analyzing how these translate to the organizational reward systems.
+Topics to be covered include identifying factors and issues associated with effective policy development in human resources, evaluating training and development alternatives, negotiating union contracts, and comparing different perspectives on human behavior and motivation and analyzing how these translate to the organizational reward systems.

-MGMT680 - Organizational Training and Development 3 Credits
+MGMT680 - Organizational Training and Development

-This course examines the human relations theory and practice through individual, and organizational performance. group, perspectives Topics include organizational behavior, optimizing individual performance, training programs, development, leadership organizational design and structure, change, and improving organizational effectiveness.
+This course examines the human relations theory and practice through individual, group, and organizational performance.
+Topics include perspectives on organizational behavior, optimizing individual performance, training programs, leadership development, organizational design and structure, change, and improving organizational effectiveness.

-MITM610 - Ethics in Information Technology 3 Credits
+MITM610 - Ethics in Information Technology

-This course focuses on issues surrounding professional codes of ethics, file sharing, and property. infringement of intellectual security risk assessment, Internet crime, identity theft, employee surveillance, privacy, compliance, social networking, and the ethics of IT corporations.
-Also examines ethical decision-making for current and business managers IT future and professionals and learn how to examine the various ethical situations that typically arise in IT.
+This course focuses on issues surrounding professional codes of ethics, file sharing, and of intellectual infringement property. security risk assessment, Internet crime, employee surveillance. identity theft. privacy, compliance, social networking, and the ethics of IT corporations.
+Also examines ethical decision-making for current and managers future business and IT professionals and learn how to examine the various ethical situations that typically arise in IT.